sourcedevelopersdotcom/video_service_api/README.md

 ### Project

-Clone the project and install the ruby version specified in the *specification* section in you system.
+Clone the project and install the ruby version specified in the *specification* section in your system.
 Once installed, execute the next command:

 ```command
 foo@bar:~$ bundle install